bozsahin/ling488-bogazici/projects/p3-acquisition/README.md

 5. Now repeat PART I, step 3 for every log.
 Write them as answer to II.5.

 6. Reflection: Have you noticed changes in ranking? [at least take a look at examples with 'giving'].
-Would you choose on the three new models based on that?
+Would you choose one of  the three new models based on that?
 You will be comparing FOUR models, one you assesed in PART I, three you obtained in PART II.
 Be brief.
 Write this as answer to II.6.

 Done.
 Kinda fun, innit?